Early-season Gulf of Mexico storm trims some U.S. oil production - Up News Info

 Other major producers including BP, BHP, Royal Dutch Shell and Murphy Oil said they were monitoring weather conditions but production had not been affected.

 Louisiana Offshore Oil Port, the region’s only deepwater oil export port, was operating normally.
-Offshore pipeline operator Enbridge also said it was monitoring conditions.
+Offshore pipeline operator Enbridge said all of its systems were flowing.
 (Reporting by Gary McWilliams; Editing by David Gregorio)